 The beauty of Medium is in its business model.
 Medium charges readers a $5 monthly fee and gives away this money to its content creators.
-I have an in-depth article on how to make money writing on Medium in 2022.
+I have an in-depth article on how to make money writing on Medium.

 In short, here is how you can make money writing short stories on Medium.